hildebrandt-carl/PhysicalCoverage/environments/beamng/README.md

 ![BeamNG Tech Banner](../../misc/beamng/beamngtech.gif)

 When you are granted access you will also be sent a `tech.key`.
-This key needs to be placed in `C:\Users\<name>\Documents\BeamNG.tech` for the software to find and verify it.
+This key needs to be placed in your workspace (More information below) for the software to find and verify it.
 The same access email will also give you a link to download different versions of the software.
-We have tested on multiple versions, however this document is written for `BeamNG.tech.v0.23.5.1`.
-Download it and place it in `"C:\Users\<name>\BeamNGWorkspace\BeamNG.tech.v0.23.5.1"`.
+We have tested on multiple versions, however this document is written for `BeamNG.tech-0.23.5.1`.
+Download it and place it in `C:\Users\<name>\BeamNG\BeamNG.tech-0.23.5.1`.

 **Note:** This software has been tested on **Version 0.23.5.1**, however we have seen it working on other versions